-A home equity loan can lengthen the time until you own your home free and clear.
-Weigh the pros and cons carefully, then get offers from several home equity lenders to see what your options are.
+While relatively cheap, a home equity loan can lengthen the time until you own your home free and clear and, if things go south, put you at risk of losing your home.
+Weigh the pros and cons of home equity loans carefully, then get offers from several home equity lenders to see what your options are.
 If you need help making a decision, a trusted financial professional can help.

 Learn more from MassMutual...

 This article was originally published in April 2020.
 It has been updated.